There are two different ways to officially serve the organization through leadership. Those opportunities include serving as an officer or a chair.

 Officers hold year long terms and officially represent and serve all members of the Psi Chi Honor Society and Psychology Club.
 As such, they must be Psi Chi Honor Society members.

 Officer elections are held at the end of every Spring semester.
 Please check the calendar for event information or to access the ballot sign-up form.
-You may run for more to to two officer positions, but may only serve in one officer position.
+You may run for up to two officer positions, but may only serve in one officer position.

 Officer positions require a weekly time commitment of about 5 hours per week.
 Officers attend weekly officer meetings, attend all club meetings and events, and complete 3 office hour a week along with your specific officer duties.